How I built Fluxer, a Discord-like chat app

 Closing thoughts

-Got questions, or want to work with Fluxer?
 Reach me at hampus@fluxer.app if you're a content creator, run an open source project, manage a community of any size, or can help with CDN, trust and safety, or moderation work.
-If you're a fellow independent, bootstrapped, privacy-first alternative to the mainstream, or you're in the press, I'd love to talk too.
+Fellow independent, bootstrapped, privacy-first alternatives and press inquiries are welcome too.

-I want Fluxer to become a real alternative to Discord without losing why I started building it.
+Fluxer should become a real alternative to Discord without losing why it was started.

 See you in the Fluxerverse!